 What Is ‘EDI Capable’?

-An enterprise must be ready to send and receive electronic documents such as X12, EDIFACT, Tradacoms, ODETTE, EANCOM, HIPAA, VDA, and others.
-And while these document standards are fundamental, there’s much more to EDI.
+By the end of implementation, an enterprise must be ready to send and receive electronic documents such as X12, EDIFACT, Tradacoms, ODETTE, EANCOM, HIPAA, VDA, and others.
+And while these document standards are fundamental, there's much more to EDI.
 The electronic data interchange implementation process is a broad B2B integration strategy that ultimately boosts high-value business results.
 True EDI systems include a set of governance, management, visibility, and onboarding processes.

 What it Means to be EDI Capable